jckleiner/config/dotfiles/intellij/README.md

 ### Import Settings
  * `File -> Manage IDE Settings -> Import Settings -> select intellijSettings.zip`
+ * Notice: The font is sometimes NOT imported and IntelliJ sticks to its default font for some reason.
+This can be fixed either by manually selecting the correct font again or deleting the `editor-font.xml` file in `~/Library/Application Support/JetBrains/IdeaIC2021.3/options`.
+This forces IntellJ to use the correct fonts configured in `.../options/editor.xml`
  * Run Configurations also need to be exported separately if needed

 Check the following points again: